What Are the Different Sizes of Yorkies?

 - travel well

-Like any purebred, Yorkies are prone to several health issues and generally die from congenital disease complications (the 4th leading causing of death for 1-year-olds).
+Like any purebred, Yorkies are prone to several health issues and generally die from congenital disease complications (the 4th leading cause of death for 1-year-olds).

 This condition is extremely common in toy breeds and results from the weakening of the tracheal rings.
 It's characterized by coughing, difficult breathing, and secondary lung diseases.
 Yorkies with this condition may require surgery, but it can be managed with special leads and harnesses that do not put pressure on the trachea.